Managing Video Bandwidth

 3. Internet usage is shifting toward devices: and this includes consumption of online video.
 This tends to increase bandwidth consumption in some cases because of the preloading behavior described above.
 In addition, improvements in screen quality, memory, and networking for devices means that viewers are able to view higher quality renditions of videos than they could in the past.

-4. Changes in Video Cloud: the most significant change here is the introduction of Ingest Profiles, which give you greater flexibility in the sets of renditions you create for different kinds of video.
-The renditions defined in the standard ingest profiles have increased over time in response to the changes described above, which allow many users to consume higher quality video.
+4. Changes in Video Cloud: the most significant change here is the introduction of standard ingest profiles have increased over time in response to the changes described above, which allow many users to consume higher quality video.

 To the extent that these factors increase used bandwidth, that is a good thing, as it likely means that you have more viewers watching better quality renditions of your video.
 These increases inevitably mean an increase in overhead bandwidth as well, however, and it may be that the amount of increased overhead is significant enough that you would like to reduce it if possible.
 The sections of the topic that follow discuss the various factors that affect bandwidth consumption, and options you have that might reduce bandwidth if you wish to.